Any degree in any field is good enough to get you a good job, whether in the normal job market or as a self employed individual.

 - Foundation degree.
 These are vocational degrees offered by universities to those students who wish to continue working.
 They are usually two year courses and very convenient for the students who wish to continue working and later on doing a full time degree or advancing.

 - Masters degree.
 They are an advancement of the undergraduate degree.
 One chooses to specialise in a career or just advance in a certain field.
 The master’s degrees usually go with MSc, MBA and so on.
 The degrees usually take one year to finish although those that have a research course take two years.

 - Doctorate degree.
 These are degrees undertaken in furtherance of the master’s degree.
 They take a period of three years in most cases.
 A majority of the renowned universities offer them.

 - A combination of Bachelors degree and master’s degree.
 Ideally this is not a degree but many universities now are offering them as one degree.
 They take four years to complete and they are separated as undergraduate and master’s degree.
 It’s another way the universities ensure students take their master’s degrees with them.
 The package is however cheaper.

-Having considered the various degree courses offered in the universities and colleges today, one is left spoilt for choice.
+Having considered the various degree courses offered at universities and colleges today, one is left as the obvious choice.
 It is highly unlikely to find any field that is not covered by the numerous degrees offered.